Gurn-k/Gurn-k/README.md

 ## About Me

-I'm an enthusiastic B.Tech student pursuing Electronics and Communication Engineering with specialisation in Artificial Intelligence(ECE-AI) at the Indira Gandhi Delhi Technical University for Women (IGDTUW).
+I'm an enthusiastic B.Tech student pursuing Computer Science and Engineering with specialisation in Artificial Intelligence(CSE-AI) at Indira Gandhi Delhi Technical University for Women (IGDTUW).
 My passion lies in leveraging AI to innovate and solve complex problems in the field of AI, programming and ML.

 ## 🌱 Currently Exploring